Turkey removes three elected pro-Kurdish mayors from office and replaces them with state officials - ExBulletin

 Turkey removes three elected pro-Kurdish mayors from office and replaces them with state officials

-ANKARA, Turkey (AP) Turkey has removed three pro-Kurdish elected mayors from office over terrorism-related charges and replaced them with state-appointed officials.
-The move follows the arrest and ouster of a mayor from the main opposition party for his alleged links to a banned Kurdish militant group.
-This is seen as a hardening of the policy of President Recep Tayyip Erdogan's government towards the opposition.
+On Monday, November 4, 2024, Turkey removed three pro-Kurdish elected mayors from office over terrorism-related charges and replaced them with state-appointed officials, the Interior Ministry announced.

+The move, which comes days after the arrest and ouster of a mayor from the country's main opposition party for his alleged links to a banned Kurdish militant group, is seen as a hardening of the president's government's policies.
+Recep Tayyip Erdogan towards the opposition.

 It also raises questions about the prospects for a new peace effort aimed at ending a 40-year conflict between the militant group and the state that has left tens of thousands dead.

-The pro-Kurdish mayors were fired due to their previous convictions or ongoing trials and investigations for their links to the banned Kurdistan Workers' Party, an Interior Ministry statement said.
+The mayors of the Kurdish-majority provincial capitals of Mardin and Batman, as well as the mayor of the Halfeti district of Sanliurfa province, were ousted from office due to their past convictions or ongoing trials and investigations for their links with the banned Kurdistan Workers' Party. or PKK, according to a press release from the Interior Ministry.

+The mayor is a member of the pro-Kurdish People's Party for Equality and Democracy, or DEM, which is the third party represented in Parliament.
+They were elected in the local elections in March.

 |